If you have trouble viewing the video or would like to see our other videos, visit our YouTube channel.

 Registered Student Organizations (RSO)

-There are more than 1,100 organizations on campus, covering a wide variety of interests and hobbies.
+There are nearly 2,000 organizations on campus, covering a wide variety of interests and hobbies.
 Visit the Registered Student Organization (RSO) Directory to find out about existing groups or to start your own organization.

 Cultural and Resource Centers